WorkerFramework/worker-framework/pages/en-us/Getting-Started.md

 	- workerName : ExampleWorker
 9. Click 'Finish'

-The foundation for your new Worker's Shared module is now set up.
+The foundation for your new worker's shared module is now set up.

 ###### 2. Generate the New Worker's Back-end Module

-Generate the new Worker's Back-end module from the `worker-archetype` by following these instructions:
+Generate the new worker's back-end module from the `worker-archetype` by following these instructions:

 1. 'File > New Project...'
 2. From the Categories Pane select Maven